 A compression fracture of the back occurs when the bones of your spine (vertebrae) collapse.
-Compression fractures can cause your vertebrae to collapse, leading to poor posture, pain, loss of height, and a variety of other symptoms.
+This can lead to poor posture, pain, loss of height, and a variety of other symptoms.

-Osteoporosis is a condition that causes thinning of the bone tissue and loss of bone density. it is the most common cause of compression fractures of the back.
-It usually affects older men and women.
+Osteoporosis is a condition that causes thinning of the bone tissue and loss of bone density.
+It’s the most common cause of compression fractures of the back.
+It usually affects older adults.

 Other possible causes of compression fractures of the back include: